NASA sunset simulation videos reveal haunting beauty of sundown on other planets

-We're all familiar with the glorious glow of sunset on Earth, but our planet is unique in the solar system.
-Other worlds experience very different sunsets, as a series of NASA simulations show.
+We're all familiar with the glorious glow of sunset on Earth, but other worlds experience very different sunsets, as a series of NASA simulations show.

 If you were to visit Uranus around sunset, you'd see a gorgeous palette of blues as the sun dipped away below the horizon, ultimately melding into turquoise.
 "This blue-green color comes from the interaction of sunlight with the planet's atmosphere," said NASA in release this week.